go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 client_max_body_size 20M;
 ```
 It should end up looking like this.
 Replace "api" with the IP address of your API container if needed.
+Usually, `api` will work just fine if your api container is named `api` in the docker-compose file.
 ![image](https://user-images.githubusercontent.com/724777/169915063-40bb6b0a-4e92-40b7-b089-beb98d4ebc0a.png)

 Finally, click save.